-In 2022, the risk management monitored the limits set for identified risks and reported to the Company's management the development of the Company's risk position, in particular taking into account the changes to the operating environment caused by Russia's attack.
+In 2023, the risk management monitored the limits set for identified risks and reported to the Company's management the development of the Company's risk position, in particular taking into account the current geopolitical situation and its possible impacts on the Company's operating environment.
 As part of its yearly tasks, the risk management assessed the appropriateness of crucial risk policies and proposed necessary adjustments.
 In addition, the framework for the Company's risk appetite and the ECL model related to credit risks were updated to correspond to the changes in the operating environment.
-During the year the Company has also participated in the ECB's climate stress test and further developed the Company's capabilities to assess the impact of climate-related and environmental risks to its operations The Company also developed the calculation models' validation framework.
+During the year the Company has also participated in the ECB's stress test and conducted a materiality assessment related to climate and environmental risks.
+During the year, the Company also developed calculation models and their validation framework.
 In addition, the Company further developed the compliance framework to improve the control of regulatory compliance.